pizza1016/ptv-timetable/README.md

 ## Overview

-The goal of this package is to provide a documented and easy-to-use interface (API wrappers) to interact with the PTV Timetable API and TramTracker service in Python, with minimal transformation to the responses from the API.
+The goal of this package is to provide documented and easy-to-use interfaces (API wrappers) to interact with the PTV Timetable API and TramTracker service in Python, with minimal transformation to the responses from the API.
 A secondary aim is to minimise the use of modules that are not part of the standard library to increase portability.

 ### What's different from accessing the Timetable API directly?